sasatatar/seed-generator/README.md

 - Decoy wallets: Created from base seed only (keep small amounts)
 - Real wallets: Created from base seed + secret word (your actual funds)

+**Backup guidance:** Keep an encrypted digital copy of the base mnemonic (decoy) wherever convenient, but never store the secret extension alongside it.
+The real funds remain safe as long as the secret extension stays offline.

 ⚠️ **Critical**: If you forget the secret word, your real wallets are lost forever!

 ## How It Works